caffeinating/alphabit/readme.md

 # alphabit

-A small but growing bit of JS code namespaced by the alphabet.
+A small but growing bit of JS code name-spaced by the alphabet.

+## WARNING !!

+This code library is in development.
+It's alpha.
+It's not yet stable, because we really haven't fleshed much out.
+So, unless you're a Rezometor, please don't use this library.
+Not yet.
+We'll remove this warning when we think it will live up to our commitment of a forever backward compatible library of code.

+## Overview

 The utilities are meant to be generally useful pure functions, suitable across a wide variety of projects.
 The library favors the opinion that